-4000 Islands can occasionally be found in a lethargic region of the mighty Mekong River in the deep south of Laos.
-Some of the islands are mere rocks, home to a hardy sprouting bush or two.
+4000 Islands can occasionally be found in a lethargic region of the mighty Mekong River, deep in the south of Laos.
+Some of these islands are mere rocks, home to a hardy sprouting bush or two.
 While the largest, Don Khong is 144 square kilometres and home to 60,000 people.

 This section of the Mekong is so wide you'll be forgiven for thinking it's a lake.
 Known locally as Si Phan Don, the actual number of islands depend upon the height of the river.
-During the wet season, it can expand up to 14 kilometres wide.
-Upon its retreat, a multitude of islands and islets are revealed; The 4000 Islands.
+During the wet season, the water here can expand up to 14 kilometres wide.
+On its retreat, a multitude of islands and islets are revealed; The 4000 Islands.

 The rich Biodiversity of the 4000 Islands

 A study in the 1970s described the region to be among the most biologically productive of all systems on earth.
-A fault line just above the border with Cambodia braids the river.
-Consequently, the region displays an enormous variety of landforms and scenery including not least a gigantic waterfall and colossal Samanea samans (rain trees).
+A fault line braids the river just above the border with Cambodia.
+Consequently, an enormous variety of landforms and scenery form here.
+Not least a gigantic waterfall and colossal Samanea samans (rain trees).
 Teeming with life, the river itself is home to 150 species of fish including climbing perch, nandid, threadfin, halfbeak, catfish and the goby.

 Photographing the 4000 Islands

-Opportunities to capture simple, rural life are endless here.
+Opportunities to capture simple, rural life are endless.
 However, if you're after something pacier then there's a pretty big waterfall to point your lens at.
-The Khone Phapheng waterfalls at over 10 kilometres wide are the largest in south-east Asia.
+The Khone Phapheng falls are over 10 kilometres wide, the largest in Southeast Asia.

-For the keen wildlife photographer, head to the waters off the southern tip of Don Khon island.
-Early morning or late afternoon from December to May is the best time to capture a small group of rare Irrawaddy dolphins frolicking and squeaking about the Mekong.
+Keen wildlife photographers should head to the waters off the southern tip of Don Khon Island.
+Early morning or late afternoon from December to May is the best time to capture a small group of rare Irrawaddy dolphins frolicking and squeaking in the Mekong.
 Alternatively, you could catch a glimpse on Kham Island, a small sand island over the border in Cambodia.

 Completely Useless Facts about the 4000 Islands